Shuffles of deformed permutahedra, multiplihedra, constrainahedra, and biassociahedra: Introduction

 In fact, it is well-known that the Tamari lattice is the quotient of the weak order by the sylvester congruence (where two permutations are equivalent when the corresponding cones of the braid fan belong to the same cone of the normal fan of the associahedron).
 This implies in particular that the classes of the sylvester congruence are intervals of the weak order.
 We say that a deformed permutahedron has the \defn{congruence property} (resp.~the \defn{interval property}) when the corresponding equivalence relation on permutations is a lattice congruence of the weak order (resp.~admits only intervals as equivalence classes).
 We observe that the shuffle operation preserves the interval property but not the congruence property.

 The paper is organized as follows.
-In \cref{sec:preliminaries}, we recall classical definitions and properties concening permutahedra, associahedra, graphical zonotopes, deformed permutahedra and lattice congruences.
+In \cref{sec:preliminaries}, we recall classical definitions and properties concerning permutahedra, associahedra, graphical zonotopes, deformed permutahedra and lattice congruences.
 In \cref{sec:shuffles}, we define the shuffle of two deformed permutahedra, provide a combinatorial description of its faces, and discuss the shuffle with a point and the shuffle of graphical zonotopes.
-Finally, using shuffles of permutahedra and associahedra, we construct in \cref{sec:multiplihedra,sec:biassociahedra} the $(m,n)$-multiplihedron and the $(m,n)$-associahedron, provide their vertex and facet descriptions, describe their face lattices, and compute their $f$-polynomials.
+Finally, using shuffles of permutahedra and associahedra, we construct the $(m,n)$-multiplihedron in \cref{sec:multiplihedra}, the $(m,n)$-constrainahedron in \cref{sec:constrainahedra}, and the $(m,n)$-associahedron in \cref{sec:biassociahedra}, provide their vertex and facet descriptions, describe their face lattices, and compute their $f$-polynomials.